Sasmita-pnd/Clustering_Learners/README.md

 ### Results
 Got 6 Clusters using k-means and 5 clusters using agglomerative.

-clusters using k-means are and clusters using agglomerative clustering are very similar.
+Clusters using k-means and clusters using agglomerative clustering are very similar and coherent.